flynn/flynn/README.md

 ## Getting Started

-### Managed cluster

-We have [a web dashboard](https://dashboard.flynn.io) for launching Flynn clusters on your Amazon Web Services account.

 ### Run your own cluster

 If you want to setup and run your own Flynn cluster (either locally, on dedicated